-RRIs do not form part of the Secretariat of the Convention or of any national authority or organization that may provide them with support or hosting arrangements.
+RRIs are a part of the Ramsar Convention, but not a part of the Secretariat of the Convention or of any national authority or organization that may provide them with support or hosting arrangements.
 The RRIs are encouraged to establish their own identity, which specifies their independence, their status and role.
 They apply relevant provisions of national legislation and seek to obtain a formal recognition in their host country.

 RRIs include Contracting Parties and can act on their behalf only by express mandate of their constituents, and in no instance will they be considered as a regional office of the Convention or as spokespersons or representatives of the Secretariat of the Convention

-RRIs are requested to adopt their own logo and to use it in combination with the Convention logo in accordance with current guidelines.
+RRIs are requested to adopt their own logo and to use it in combination with the Convention logo in accordance with current guidelines

 An active RRI website could be useful to provide visibility to the RRI and including evidence of the communication efforts during the previous year in the annual reports would be beneficial.

 Chapter 4: Participation in RRIs